Cookies

 Local Elections

-Existing Councillors who will continue to serve on the Parish Council are: Sue Bloom, Carolyn Evans, Walter Hill, Richard Parker, Lisa Scott and Trevor Stacey and they are joined by a new Councillor in David McCorquodale.
-Richard Parker and Lisa Scott represent the Hookwood ward; the other five represent the Charlwood ward.
+Current Councillors who will continue to serve on the Parish Council are: Lisa Scott, Sue Bloom, Carolyn Evans, Walter Hill, and Trevor Stacey and they are joined by a new Councillor in David McCorquodale, Angela Rawlinson, Angela Tyson Davis and Sue Crofts.
+Lisa Scott, Sue Crofts and Angela Rawlinson represent the Hookwood ward; the other six represent the Charlwood ward.

 Information for Voters

-The 2023 elections will be the first time that voters will be required to show identification in order to vote at the polling station.
+Since the 2023 elections, voters are required to show identification in order to vote at the polling station.
 This has been introduced under the Elections Act 2022.

 Voters need to show an approved form of photo identity - it does not have to be current, provided the likeness is still true.
 The document must be an original document.
 The most commonly used ID include: